Limpanfx/BUCKSHOT-ROULETTE-CALCULATOR/README.md

+How to use:
-Double left click the runner.bat file to run the code.
+Double left click the runner.bat file to run the code and follow the instructions.

+Update:
+Fixed misscalculations with extra information added from the phone in-game.